JerimiahOfficial/FileManager/README.md

 # FileManager
-Simple program to manager files in large quantities
+Simple program to manage files in large quantities, and this includes deleting and renaming.